jlevy/the-art-of-command-line/README.md

 - See also `lsof` for open sockets and files.

-- See `uptime` or `w` to know the how long the system is running.
-Follow the value after the word 'up' in the output.
+- See `uptime` or `w` to know the how long the system has been running.

 - Use `alias` to create shortcuts for commonly used commands.
 For example, `alias ll='ls -latr'` creates a new alias `ll`.